 At the intersection of any of the following:

 - The four circles in the diagram (What you love, What you are good at, What you can be paid for, and What makes a difference in the world)

-- The four outer intersections in the diagram (Contribution, Service, Alignment, Value)
+- The four outer intersections in the diagram (Expression, Service, Alignment, Value)

 - The four inner circles in the diagram (Potential, Vision, Impact, and Excellence)

 you find your Vocation.

 So that brings us up to speed with what we covered in the Rethinking Ikigai article.